 - is at least 1.2 m high

-- is strong and secure
+- is strong, secure and well maintained

 - has a self-closing, self-latching, child-resistant gate – the latch must be more than 1.5 m high